abhishek-217/Cloak/README.md

-# This is master branch of Cloak
+# This is main branch of Cloak
 Automatic Privacy Filter